istio/istio.io/content/en/faq/applications/elasticsearch.md

 1. Using MTLS

-If the REST API is accessed by accessing individual pods in the StatefulSet, prior to release 1.3 MTLS should be disabled or set to the `PERMISSIVE` mode.
+If the REST API is accessed by accessing individual pods in the `StatefulSet`, prior to release 1.3 MTLS should be disabled or set to the `PERMISSIVE` mode.
 With release 1.3 this restriction is eliminated and both `PERMISSIVE` and `STRICT` mode can be used.